-Country of origin labeling is mandatory for all consumer products imported and sold in the United States.
-Country of origin labeling is often as straightforward as printing a ‘Made in [INSERT COUNTRY]’ on the product and its packaging.
-That being said, there are exemptions for some products, and it’s sometimes not that simple to determine the actual country of origin.
+Country of origin marking is mandatory for consumer products imported and sold in the United States.
+It is often as straightforward as printing “Made in China” or “Made in Mexico” on the product and its packaging.
+That being said, there are exceptions for some products, and it’s sometimes not that simple to determine the actual country of origin.

-In this guide, we explain what importers and Amazon sellers must know about country of origin labeling rules in the United States, including product exemptions, origin rules, placement, and more.
+In this guide, we explain what importers and manufacturers must know about the country of origin marking rules in the United States, including product exceptions, origin rules, and placement.

 - Made in China